 You can grow row crops directly from seed by importing enough topsoil to give the seeds an inch or so to grow in.
 By the second year, you won’t need to add any top soil at all.
 You will have created it, and it will be waiting for you under the mulch.

-Your no-dig garden may require more water than you might normally use.
+Your no-dig veggies may require more water than you might normally use.
 Watering not only keeps the plants healthy but helps the decomposition process.
-And should should pair an aggressive composting program with your no-dig.
+And you should pair an aggressive composting program with your new plot.
 No-dig works best and most quickly when you have availability to compost as well as mulch.

-New no-dig spot also require more amending.
+New no-dig spots also require more amending.
 We like to use fish emulsions when we water to make sure our plants are getting the macro and micro-nutrients they need.